Capacity Building Initiative for Greater Minnesota

 Anishinaabe Agriculture is an Indigenous-led organization, dedicated to the restoration and vitality of Indigenous agriculture, and promotion of the hemp economy.

-The Bagley Area Arts Collaborative’s mission is to offer a variety of arts experiences that are affordable and accessible to all ages and abilities.
-To stimulate the arts vibrancy in our area by encouraging local artists to realize their talents and share them both locally and regionally.”
+The Bagley Area Arts Collaborative’s mission is to offer a variety of arts experiences that are affordable and accessible to all ages and abilities to stimulate the arts vibrancy in their area by encouraging local artists to realize their talents and share them both locally and regionally.

 Creative Healing Space, Incorporated was founded in 2019 to create a safe, community-centered space that utilizes art as a form of healing.